 Let’s start off our Hokkaido trip with by touring the its number one city, Sapporo.
 A This Hokkaido mini itinerary guide for 5 days 4 nights starting begins at the New Chitose Airport, which has many international flights, and then heading heads to Sapporo and Otaru.
-Then we will head outmake our way to the outskirtoutlyings areas like Noboribetsu Onsen and Lake Toya, before finally we will heading further out to Furano and the Biei area.
+Then we will make our way to the outlying areas like Noboribetsu Onsen and Lake Toya, before finally we will heading further out to Furano and the Biei area.
 Keep track of places to go and things to eat to enjoy your trip in Hokkaido!.

-■Day 1: Checking out places to go and things to eat in Sapporo City!
+■Hokkaido Trip Day 1: Checking out places to go and things to eat in Sapporo City!

 ■Day 1: Morning